CPerezz/privacy-tools/README.md

 ## Backup-tools
 - [Kopia](https://kopia.io/): A fast, incremental, encrypted and compressed backup-creator/manager tool completelly FOSS.
 Integrates with all the major Cloud Storage providers.
 Also can work with network-connected machines, local storage etc...

+## Firewalls
+- [Portmaster](https://safing.io): A really nice firewall with high level of detail on all ongoing connections and an extremely curated UI that allows to monitor and control all network activity.
+- [RethinkDNS](https://rethinkdns.com/): A really good firewall based on DNS+VPN setup which allows to filter network activity and block trackers. **ONLY FOR ANDROID**.